sumdher/VSCode-on-Android/README.md

 ### Step 1: Verify if it launches

 - **Graphical launch**: Search for VSCode (VSCodium) in the start menu and click it.
-  > **Note:** It doesn't launch in my device (Samsung S24 Ultra) but it looks like the problem is general to proot implementations like this.
+  > **Note:** It doesn't launch in my device (Samsung S24 Ultra) but it looks like the problem is general to proot installations.

    If it opens, skip to the [next section](#Setting-up-Python-and-pip).
 - **Terminal Launch**: Run